mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkConnection.rst

     time the client will block on the reserve request until a job becomes available.

+.. php:method:: setTimeout( $timeout )

+    :Description: Set the connection timeout
+    :param float $timeout: Connection timeout in milliseconds

 .. php:method:: stats(  )

-    The stats command gives statistical information about the system as a whole.
+    :Description: The stats command gives statistical information about the system as a whole.

 .. php:method:: statsJob( $id )

-    The stats-job command gives statistical information about the specified job if it exists.
+    :Description: The stats-job command gives statistical information about the specified job if it exists.
     :param integer $id: The job id to get stats on
     :returns: *BeanstalkStats*
     :throws: *BeanstalkException* When the job does not exist

 .. php:method:: statsTube( $tube )

-    The stats-tube command gives statistical information about the specified tube if it exists.
+    :Description: The stats-tube command gives statistical information about the specified tube if it exists.
     :param string $tube: is a name at most 200 bytes.
 Stats will be returned for this tube.
     :returns: *BeanstalkStats*
     :throws: *BeanstalkException* When the tube does not exist

 .. php:method:: touch( $id )

-    Touch command
+    :Description: Touch command
     :param integer $id: The job id to touch
     :returns: *boolean*
     :throws: *BeanstalkException*